telerik/ajax-docs/api/server/Telerik.Web.UI/RadEditor.md

                 available in the Paragraph Style dropdown.Note: RadEditor also supports block format with css class set.
 See the example below.

+###  RadContextMenu `RadContextMenu`

+Gets a reference to the RadContextMenu, if the control is enabled in RadEditor.

 ###  RealFontSizes `EditorFontSizeCollection`

 Gets the collection containing the custom real font sizes to put in the RealFontSize dropdown.